EverestWorks/EverTerm/README.md

 To compile to executable(s):
 Requirements:
-Windows 10 with Python in the system PATH
+Windows 10 with Python in the system PATH,
-Brain
+Brain,
-Hands
+Hands,
 CMD.exe

 ======================================